kwilteam/docs/docs/kuneiform/sql-as-understood-by-kwil/scalar-functions.md

 ### like(_X,Y_), like(_X,Y,Z_)

-The like() function is used to implement the "Y LIKE X [ESCAPE Z]" expression.
+The like(X,Y,Z) function is used to implement the "Y LIKE X [ESCAPE Z]" expression.
 If the optional ESCAPE clause is present, then the like() function is invoked with three arguments.
 Otherwise, it is invoked with two arguments only.
 Note that the X and Y parameters are reversed in the like() function relative to the infix LIKE operator.
 X is the pattern and Y is the string to match against that pattern.
 Hence, the following expressions are equivalent:

 	name LIKE '%neon%'
     like('%neon%',name)